harness/developer-hub/docs/internal-developer-portal/features/scorecard.md

 ### Scorecard Components in IDP

-Scorecard is available in IDP as an independent entity as well as in overview tab as illustrated below.
-The entity tab contains detailed comprehensive information as shown in the image under [overview](/docs/internal-developer-portal/features/scorecard#overview)
+Scorecard has two main UI components which are developer facing and lives in the Catalog - 1.
+A small `Card` for the Overview page with the scores and, 2.
+A `Tab` view with details of the checks and how the score got computed.
+This is illustrated below.
+The Tab view contains detailed comprehensive information as shown in the image under [overview](/docs/internal-developer-portal/features/scorecard#overview)

 <docimage path={require('../../internal-developer-portal/features/static/scorecard-overviewpage.png')}/>

 2. #### Adding Card and Tab Content for an Entity

-    - Go to the `Layout` section in IDP `Admin`, and select the **entity kind** for which you want to add scorecards.
+    - Go to the `Layout` section in IDP `Admin`, and select "Service" or any other kind of catalog entity for which you want to add scorecards.

 3. #### Adding Scorecard Card to the overview tab